mdozmorov/Aging/data/README.md

 - `Supplemental_TableLegends.txt` - headers of the supplemental tables

 The most useful at the momemt are Supplemental Tables 2-3 (MSCs CpGs) and 4-5 (blood CpGs), processed into BED files with `make`.
-But there's more, about twin age-emthylation differences.
+But there's more, about twin age-methylation differences.

 ### `genes/GenAge`